Main

 by Bernard L. King

-providing 560 pages of charming and entertaining content.
-This is a reprint of
+560 pages of charming and entertaining content.
+This is a reprint of magazines

-magazines published during the 1930s by Bentley Motors describing how owners of
+published during the 1930s by Bentley Motors describing how owners of Derby

-Derby Bentleys toured with their cars during a by-gone era.
-The first volume
+Bentleys toured with their cars during a by-gone era.
+The first volume contains

-contains the magazines of which 13 had been published, rarely ever has there
+the magazines of which 13 had been published, rarely ever has there been any

-been any chance during recent years to obtain one or the other original e.g. at
+chance during recent years to obtain one or the other original e.g. at auction.

-auction.
-The magazine articles were often written and photographed by the
+The magazine articles were often written and photographed by the Bentley owners

-Bentley owners themselves.
-The second volume includes an extensive introduction
+themselves.
+The second volume includes an extensive introduction which identifies

-chassis and registration numbers and the locations in which they are
+numbers and the locations in which they are photographed.

 The Author: